Adequacy of nonsingular matrices over commutative principal ideal domains: Introduction and results

-This concept is basically a formalization of the properties of the entire analytic functions rings.
-Each commutative principal ideal domain (PID) is adequate, but the converse is not true, in particular, the chain condition right may not be satisfied.
+The element $s$ (if it exists) is called an {\it adequate part} of $b$ with respect to $a$.
+A ring $R$ is called {\it adequate} \cite[p.\,225]{Helmer} if ${RP}(a, b)$ exists for all $a, b \in R$ with $b \neq 0$.
+This concept is essentially a formalization of properties of entire analytic functions rings.
+Each commutative principal ideal domain (PID) is adequate, but the converse is not true, in particular, the ascending chain condition on ideals may not be satisfied.
 Each adequate ring is an elementary divisor ring \cite[Theorem 3, p.\,234]{Helmer}.
 The ring of all continuous real-valued functions defined on a completely regular (Hausdorff) space $X$ is an example of an adequate ring, which is regular and every prime ideal is maximal \cite[Corollaries 3.6,3.8 p.\,386]{Gillman_Henriksen_2}.
 Each local ring as well as each commutative von Neumann regular ring is adequate \cite[Theorem 11, p.\,365]{Gillman_Henriksen}.
 Adequate rings with zero-divisors in their Jacobson radical were investigated by Kaplansky \cite[Theorem 5.3, p.\,473]{Kaplansky}.
 Note that not every elementary divisor ring is adequate \cite[Corollary 6.7, p.\,386]{Gillman_Henriksen_2} and in an adequate domain each nonzero prime ideal is contained in a unique maximal ideal \cite[Corollary 6.6, p.\,386]{Gillman_Henriksen_2}.
 B\'ezout rings in which each regular element is adequate were investigated in \cite{Zabavsky_Gatalevych_2}.
-Moreover, in \cite{Zabavskii} generalized adequate rings were introduced, that is a new family of elementary divisor rings which contains adequate rings.
+Moreover, generalized adequate rings were introduced in~\cite{Zabavskii}, forming a new class of elementary divisor rings that includes adequate rings as a subclass.

-Gatalevych \cite{Gatalevich} was the first who tried to apply the notion of adequacy to noncommutative rings.
-He proposed a new concept of adequacy of noncommutative rings and proved that the generalized right adequate (in the sense of Gatalevych) duo B\'ezout domain is an elementary divisor domain \cite[Theorem 2, p.\,117]{Gatalevich}.
-In the present article we propose another definition of adequate rings, which differs from the one proposed by Gatalevych \cite[Definition 1, p.\,116]{Gatalevich}.
-Using an example in \S4, we highlight certain advantages of our definition.
+Gatalevych~\cite{Gatalevich} was the first to attempt applying the notion of adequacy to noncommutative rings.
+He introduced a new concept of adequacy for noncommutative rings and proved that a generalized right adequate (in the sense of Gatalevych) duo Bezout domain is an elementary divisor domain~\cite[Theorem~2, p.\,117]{Gatalevich}.
+In the present article, we propose an alternative definition of adequate rings, which differs from the one introduced by Gatalevych~\cite[Definition~1, p.\,116]{Gatalevich}.
+Using an example in \S4, we demonstrate certain advantages of our definition.
+Our definition of the adequacy of a ring is the following: